apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 #### 2.1 Use docker (recommended)

+> Note: The docker image of hugegraph-hubble is a convenience release to start hugegraph-hubble quickly, not official distribution artifacts from ASF.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).

+> Note: Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 > **Special Note**: If you are starting `hubble` with Docker, and `hubble` and the server are on the same host.
 When configuring the hostname for the graph on the Hubble web page, please do not directly set it to `localhost/127.0.0.1`.
 This will refer to the `hubble` container internally rather than the host machine, resulting in a connection failure to the server.
 >
 >  If `hubble` and `server` is in the same docker network, we **recommend** using the `container_name` (in our example, it is `graph`) as the hostname, and `8080` as the port.
 Or you can use the **host IP** as the hostname, and the port is configured by the host for the server.